fdabl/fdabl.github.io/_posts/2021-02-07-Causal-Doge.md

 <!-- Two weeks ago I made a couple of hundred bucks in the Dogecoin mania.
 It was strangely exhilarating to follow, in real-time, how a pump-and-dump scheme evolves.
 I feel bad because (a) I could have made more, and (b) it's a zero-sum game --- somebody lost money, potentially somebody who needs it more than me.
 (Just kidding.
 If you're "investing" in Dogecoin, all bets are off.) -->

 If you think of Dogecoin --- the cryptocurrency based on a meme --- you can't help but also think of Elon Musk.
 That guy loves the doge, and every time he tweets about it, the price goes up.
-While we all know that [correlation is not causation](https://fabiandablander.com/r/Causal-Inference.html), can we still quantify the causal effect of Elon's past tweets on the price of Dogecoin?
-That's the question this very serious blog post sets out to answer.
+While we all know that [correlation is not causation](https://fabiandablander.com/r/Causal-Inference.html), we might still be able to quantify the causal effect of Elon Musk's tweets on the price of Dogecoin.
+Sounds adventurous?
+That's because it is!
+So buckle up before scrolling down.

 ## Tanking Tesla